AbhishekTripathi2710/Challenge_1a-PDF-Extractor/README.md

 ```
 - All PDFs in `input/` will be processed.
 - For each `filename.pdf`, a corresponding `filename.json` will be created in `output/`.
+- The output includes language detection and metadata.

 ### Expected Execution
 This solution is designed to work with the following command (as per the challenge instructions):